-Lots of Australian birds and other native wildlife require nesting hollows to live in.
+Lots of Australian birds and other native wildlife need nesting hollows to live in.
 Hollows usually only form once a tree is older than 100 years.
-As we have lost a lot of our big old trees in our urban environment there is a huge shortage of hollows for animals to live in.
-You can help by providing a nest box in your tree which is especially designed for different animals, for example sugar gliders, microbats, or parrots.
+As we have lost a lot of our big, old trees in our urban environment there is a huge shortage of hollows for animals to live in.
+You can help by providing a nest box in your tree that is specially designed for different animals, for example, sugar gliders, microbats or parrots.

 You can make your own or buy one pre-made.

-More information on types of nestboxes and where to locate them on a tree: Nest boxes
+For more information on types of nestboxes and where to locate them on a tree, please see Nest boxes

 Now is a great time to start a vegetable patch in your garden or even on your balcony.

-There is heaps of information at these links to help you get started:
+There is lots of information at these links to help you get started:

 Find out more here: How to keep backyard chickens healthy and happy